-Pi Network (PI) is one of the first cryptocurrencies that users can mine on their mobile devices.
 Launched in 2019 by three Stanford graduates, PI cryptocurrency quickly gained popularity among users.
+So much of it, that there are professional predictions about its price are being posted already.
 What is Pi Network (PI) cryptocurrency?
 How to mine PI?
 Find out all about it in our new article.

 Pi Network (PI) Main Principles

 Pi Network beta version was launched on 3/14/19 by three Stanford PhDs and graduates:

 Dr Nicolas Kokkalis, Head of Technologies;

 Vincent McPhillip, Head of Community.

 Pi Network allows users to earn PI cryptocurrency from any mobile device.
 This is the result of cryptocurrency evolution in general.
 Bitcoin is starting to become old-fashioned as it requires a lot of electricity, while PI coins are completely eco-friendly.
 Pi Network uses Proof-of-Work algorithm without the high electricity costs.

 There are three steps of Pi Network development:

 Phase 1.
 Design and Token Distribution

 The Pi server acts as a crane emulating the behavior of a decentralized system as it will function after its operation.
 During this phase, improvements in user experience and behavior are possible and relatively easy to make compared to the stable phase of the main network.
 All coin minting for users will be transferred to the live network after its launch.